Lady Gaga Live at Roseland Ballroom: Commercial reception and broadcasts

 Jesse Lawrence from Forbes reported that the first and last shows at the venue were completely sold out, making it the two most expensive shows for Gaga's economically secondary market.
 The average ticket price for the secondary market ($375.89) as well as the final show ($195.80) were all above the average cost of $186.40, with the price dropping as the shows drew nearer.
 Since Roseland was an admission only venue, costlier tickets were kept for the "Artpop Zone" since it had better views and seating arrangement, as well as a post-show meet and greet with Gaga.
 In April 2014, Jesse Lawrence from Forbes reported that following Gaga's performance at Roseland Ballroom, the tour ticket prices for her ArtRave: The Artpop Ball tour in the secondary markets went up by 5.3%, with major increase being visible at Philips Arena of Atlanta.
 Tickets at Madison Square Garden rose up to $338.81, which was 42.6% higher than the average price.
 Other locations were ticket prices saw an increase were MGM Grand Garden Arena in Las Vegas, TD Garden Arena in Boston and United Center in Chicago.
 In June 2014, Billboard revealed that the seven dates had sold a total of 24,532 tickets while grossing a total of $1.5 million.
 It ranked at number 41 on the list.

 On April 2, 2014, Gaga appeared on the Late Show with David Letterman along with guest Bill Murray.
-After the interview, the singer invited the whole audience to come and watch the show with her; the performances of "G.U.Y." and "Dope" was broadcast in the show.
+After the interview, the singer invited the whole audience to come and watch the show with her; the performances of "G.U.Y." and "Dope" were presented during the broadcast.
 MTV and Logo TV collaborated to air various aspects of the preparation for the Roseland shows on April 4.
 The behind-the-scenes program would air throughout the day on both channels, including the regular programming on partner channels like MTV Hits.
 Sway Calloway, an interviewer working with MTV News, had access to the background logistics of the show including rehearsals.
 They also visited Gaga's old apartment, and looked at some of the art collection sent to the singer by her fans.
 The programs were streamed on MTV's website as well as Gaga's artist page, and the various social media channels owned by Logo.
 The final performance at Roseland on April 7, 2014, was live streamed for those not able to see the show.
 Verizon Communications had announced that the event would be streamed from 9 pm EST at the website GetMoreGaga.com.
 Gaga herself announced the news in a video posted on her Twitter account.